harshangowda84/SmartExpenseTracker/README.md

 - The automated expense categorization and prediction features are powered by machine learning models, which were trained using various open-source libraries and datasets.

-Feel free to customize and enhance this expense tracker according to your needs.
+Feel free to customize and enhance this smart expense tracker according to your needs.
 Happy budgeting!